 (4) This section does not apply to a buyer or seller represented by a real estate broker licensed in accordance with chapter 18.85 27 RCW.

+(5) Nothing in this chapter affects the rights accruing to any party as set forth in Chapter 64.04.220 RCW.
+Any party subject to Chapter 64.04.220 RCW has the right to request proof of compliance with this chapter.

-(5) The attorney general may bring actions to enforce compliance with this section.
+(6) The attorney general may bring actions to enforce compliance with this section.
 The legislature finds that the practices covered by this section are matters vitally affecting the public interest for the purpose of applying the consumer protection act, chapter 19.86 32 RCW.
 A violation of this section is not reasonable in relation to the development and preservation of business and is an unfair or deceptive act in trade or commerce and an unfair method of competition for the purpose of applying the consumer protection act, chapter 19.86 RCW.

 NEW SECTION.
 Sec.
 2. Section 1 of this act constitutes a new chapter in Title 61 RCW.